ocaml/ocaml.org/data/tutorials/language/0lg_08_basic_datatypes.md

 #### Byte Sequences

 Byte sequences are finite and fixed-sized sequences of bytes.
 Each individual byte is represented by a `char` value.
 Byte sequences are mutable, meaning they can't be extended or shortened, but each component byte may be updated.
-Essentially, a byte sequence `byte` is a mutable string that can't be printed.
-There is no way to write a `bytes` literally, so it must be produced by a function.
+Essentially, a byte sequence `bytes` is a mutable string that can't be printed.
+There is no way to write `bytes` literally, they must be produced by a function.
 ```ocaml
 # String.to_bytes "hello";;
 - : bytes = Bytes.of_string "hello"